 Note: Under California Penal Code section 977, a licensed attorney will be allowed to make any and all necessary appearances in your absence.

 4. It is equally important to understand the law you are alleged to have broken.
 Many seasoned law enforcement officers don't know all of the elements of the vehicle code statutes they are accusing someone of violating.
 A good trial attorney will breakdown the elements of the statute(s) you are being charged with, and lay the foundation for an outright acquittal or dismissal of your charge(s).

 5. There are many constitutional protections afforded to all defendants in California, who are facing charges for a public offense.
-For example...The Right to Confront Adverse Witnesses & The Sixth Amendment Right to a Speedy and Public Trial.
+For example...The Right to Confront Adverse Witnesses, The Sixth Amendment Right to a Speedy and Public Trial, and The Right (of a defendant) to Remain Silent.
 A good trial attorney will also not sign any waivers despite being asked to do so by the judge or the court clerks.

 6. There are evidentiary grounds unique to each case, which may be the basis for an outright acquittal or reduction of your charges.
 For example...Radar or Lidar Devices - most radar or lidar guns need to be re-calibrated every 30-60 days.
 Errors on the Citation - If the officer cites the wrong statute or law on the ticket, or grossly misidentifies the make and model of your car, then you may have grounds to request a dismissal based upon lack of evidence.
 A good trial attorney will cross-examine the law enforcement officer as to the calibration records and errors on a citation.